wangchning/vocabulary/Vocabulary.md

 - You'll see lots of cusps in Gothic churches -- a point where two arches meet, or where decorative curves meet to form a point.
 - The little points that stick out on the surface of your teeth that are flat on top -- the ones you use for grinding -- are also called cusps.

+### customary
+- It is customary to offer a drink or a snack to gusests.
+- For once, she dropped her customary reserve and became quite lively.

 ## D
+### deficiency
+A deficiency is an insufficient amount of something.
+If you feel sluggish and tired all day, you might have an iron deficiency, meaning you aren't eating enough iron-rich foods.

+### degenerate
+When something degenerates, it gets worse in some way, like a house that's slowly sinking in the mud.
+This process of decline is called degeneration.
+The word is from the Latin word *degenerare* which means "to be infeior to one's ancestors."

+Now degeneration refers to anything in a state of decline, such as a friendship that was strong and now barely exists.

 ### demand
 > When you demand something, you want action now.
 - The workers demand for better conditions of work.